axisgroup/evaluation-toolkit/1. Following best practices/README.md

 ### Minimize Choices

-To the extent possible reduce the number of choices a user has to make
+To the extent possible reduce the number of choices a user has to make.
+Less is more in design.
+Having a screen with multiple toggles, filters and animations can overwhelm the user if not designed right.

 ### Redundancy in perceptual cues not Information

-Avoid repeating the same information to avoid conflicting data ++rephrase
+Avoid excessive redundancy in information as it can add clutter.
+For example, labeling the axis of a bar chart as well as directly labeling the value of the bars can be redundant.

 ## References